Committed to clients and community.

 “The appetite and demand for learning in this firm is insatiable,” says Metzger.
 “Everyone in the whole firm is not only encouraged, but expected, to keep up on topics in the industry and increase their professional knowledge.
 In fact, each month (outside of tax season), we take the entire team off-line for a full day of structured training and best practice sessions.
 This is a place where ideas really matter.
 The office has a, positive, ‘can-do’ energy which you can feel when you first walk in the door.
 I think the clients pick up on the positive environment and it has helped to foster further growth.”

 This growth has been not only strategic, but also internal.
-Porte Brown now numbers over 105 employees in four locations, which includes numerous CPAs (Certified Public Accountants) and thirteen partners.
-The Porte Brown staff is fluent in eight additional languages: Polish, Italian, Spanish, Greek, Mandarin Chinese, Russian, French, and German.
+Porte Brown now numbers over 105 employees in five locations, which includes numerous CPAs (Certified Public Accountants) and twenty-two partners.
+The Porte Brown staff is fluent in five additional languages: Polish, Italian, Spanish, Russian, and German.

 “We look for top talent in our staff,” says Bruce Jones, the current managing partner of Porte Brown for the last ten years.
 “We try to recruit go-getters who have perfected their particular expertise and who also want a long-term commitment to their careers with us.
 The perfect person for us would be a hybrid personality who not only knows their skill set but is also extremely personable and able to work well with clients.”